learn-co-curriculum/phase-4-deleting-associated-data/README.md

 Imagine we're creating a feature to give users the ability to delete a dog house from the site.
 When that dog house is deleted, what should happen to the reviews?
-Both from our users perspective and from the database's perspective, it doesn't make much sense to keep a review around if there's no dog house for it to be associated with.
+Both from our users' perspective and from the database's perspective, it doesn't make much sense to keep a review around if there's no dog house for it to be associated with.